 Some additional things that will increase your interest rate are:

 - If you have a second; that will increase your first mortgage rate

 - More than one unit on the property

 - If the property is a Condominium with an LTV of 75.01% or higher

 When it comes to determining your interest rate on a mortgage there the three main C’s – Credit (or “Character”), Capacity, and Collateral.
 Having an experienced and knowledgeable Loan Officer with a great reputation can really help you understand all the important details.

 Many different things can hurt your credit score; here are the five biggest issues that could negatively impact your credit score:

 - Missed payments

-- Maxing our your credit line
+- Maxing out your credit line

 A good thing that has changed over the years is that small medical collections debt must be handled differently then other collection accounts (like an unpaid credit card account with a $5,000 balance).
-Credit bureaus must wait six months before they can place the medical collection debt on your credit report and once they’ve been paid the must be removed.
-Also mortgage companies no longer require nor pay attention to small medical collections debt.
+Credit bureaus must wait six months before they can place the medical collection debt on your credit report and once they’ve been paid they must be removed.
+Also, mortgage companies no longer require nor pay attention to small medical collections debt.